‘The Connors’ Features ‘Blues Brothers’ Reunion Tonight, But Fans Want Roseanne

 “I thought we were all pretending Blues Brothers 2000 didn’t happen,” one person joked.

-The Inquisitr previously reported that Goodman joined Aykroyd in the sequel to the 1980 film, Blues Brothers.
+The Inquisitr previously reported that Goodman joined Aykroyd in the sequel to the 1980 film Blues Brothers.
 In the original movie, Aykroyd and the late John Belushi starred as brothers Elwood and Jake Blues.
 In the sequel, Goodman starred as a new bandmate named “Mighty” Mack McTeer.

 Several ABC shows feature cast reunions this week with several Cheers cast members reuniting on The Goldbergs, TV Insider reported.
 Rhea Perlman, Kirstie Alley, George Wendt, and John Ratzenberger guest star on the Wednesday Night show.

-Fans can check out the Blues Brothers 2000 reunion on The Connors tonight at 8/7 Central to see what Goodman and Akyroyd get up to in tonight’s episode.
+Fans can check out the Blues Brothers 2000 reunion on The Connors tonight at 8/7 Central to see Goodman and Akyroyd reunite.